Azure/rtable/README.md

 RTable provides synchronous geo-replication for Azure tables, thereby enabling zero-RPO availability and disaster recovery in the event of Azure table failures.
-Clients continue to benefit from the amazing scale, lower cost and manageability of Azure Azure storage while gaining disaster tolerance.
-The protocol is optimized for read-latency – the read latency is same as regular Azure table.
+Clients continue to benefit from the amazing scale, lower cost and manageability of Azure storage while gaining disaster tolerance.
+The protocol is optimized for read-latency – twhich is the same as for a regular Azure table read.
 In addition, recovery actions, such as re-introducing a replica, do not impact read or write availability.
 The protocol runs entirely from client-side and does not require any external service.
 Customers control the number and location of regions for replication.
 For more detailed documentaton, refer to the docs folder.